devlocalhost/suckless64/README.md

   - SchemeSelHighlight and SchemeNormHighlight color is #7289da

 - dwm
+  - you take a screenshot using the prt sc key (print screen)
   - modkey is the windows logo key
   - you kill apps using modkey + q instead of c
   - default cyan color replaced with #7289da (discords old color - blurple)